Degrees of Comparison of Adjectives

 Comparison adjectives help make our language more detailed.
 Positive, comparative, and superlative forms help us express this detail.
 Each degree is used to describe a different level of intensity or difference between two or more things.

-Hopefully, this reference helps you communicate better in English!
-Check out more handy articles about grammar below:
+Hopefully, this article will help you communicate better in English!
+Check out more handy articles about grammar below.

 Comentarios